Untouchable (Johnny Ruffo song): Background

 While talking about the track, Ruffo said "If you listen to the artists that influenced me – Justin Timberlake, Michael Jackson, Stevie Wonder and Queen – and you listen to their vocal production, it's really intricate.
 We really tried to emulate the sound of a Quincy Jones-type production on this song.
 The idea was trying to bring some of the old skool vibe back, and I think that's sort of making a return with artists like Bruno Mars, Daft Punk/Pharrell and Robin Thicke anyway.
 In that sense it's actually the perfect time to release a song like this."

 Promotion

-Ruffo did a number of in-store performances in Westfield throughout July in Victoria, New South Wales, Queensland & Western Australia as well as a performance on Sunrise on July 25, 2013.
+Ruffo did a number of in-store performances in Westfield throughout July in Victoria, New South Wales, Queensland and Western Australia as well as a performance on Sunrise on July 25, 2013.